 Quick definitions of the Four Pillars of Worth are:

 1. Worth-based Self-awareness: the ability to see and know when you move with or against your worth.
 It is simply watching yourself and learning.
 (I can know myself)

 2. Worth-based Self-esteem: the experience of giving, receiving, and growing your love for yourself.
-(I can grow (love) myself)
+(I can grow a love for myself)

 3. Worth-based Self-respect: the practice of protecting self-worth from being devalued by our own mistakes and from the abuse of others.
 (When to say, "whoa.")

 4. Worth-based Self-confidence: the courage to express self-worth and to show-up for yourself.
 (I can show who I am)